 I'm an ordinary Linux desktop user from The Netherlands (Holland).
 My knowledge of Linux is that of an advanced end user.
 No more, no less.

-More than 12 years ago I became a full-time Linux desktop user, so I have over a decade of practical hands-on experience.
+In 2006 I became a full-time Linux desktop user, so I have almost two decades of practical hands-on experience.
 Mainly (but not exclusively) with Linux Mint and members of the Ubuntu family.

 The ideas behind the tips and how-to's that you find on my website, mostly come from other people.
 What I do, is collecting promising how-to's from the web.
 Then I try them myself.
 I fully rewrite the ones that pass that test, in order to make them as clear and simple as possible.
 Only then I publish them on my website.